 2 days in Northern Ireland – a recap

-We really loved our time in Northern Ireland.
-It is such a beautiful picturesque place and with so much to see and do we really felt like 2 days was not enough.
+We really loved this trip and will be thinking about it for years to come.
+It is such a beautiful picturesque place and with so much to see and do we really felt like 2 days in Northern Ireland was not enough.
 That being said we really did get to see a lot of this beautiful place and we felt so lucky to have experienced it.
+You can see and do a lot in 2 days so if you do only have a short time here don’t panic.
 We hope our Northern Ireland itinerary gives you some inspiration to book your own trip and explore this incredible landscape.